 What is ˝Cramdown˝?

 A “cramdown” in a Chapter 13 bankruptcy enables the borrower to reduce the principal balance of a mortgage loan down to the actual market value of that property.
 While this Chapter 13 cram down may be utilized to save a car, boat, or other property, the benefits are best realized in saving investment real property.
-The catch is that most courts require that the balance be paid off in the 5-year Ch.
+The catch is that most courts require paying off the balance in the 5-year Ch.
 13 payment plan.
 However, there may be exceptions and an attorney should be consulted to determine and explain your options.

-For those borrowers in South Florida who may benefit from and are considering the cram down, the time is now for doing so because property values in Broward & Palm Beach counties have been rebounding substantially in recent months.
+For those borrowers in South Florida who may benefit from and are considering the cram down, the time is now for doing so.
+This is because property values in Broward & Palm Beach counties have been rebounding substantially in recent months.
 As the values go up, so does your potential balance under the Ch.
-13 cram down.
+13 cram-down.
 Also, the bankruptcy case can be filed and initiated at any point; whether you are current on the mortgage or in foreclosure.

-If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to email@example.com, or complete the contact form below.